(Click on a section to learn more!)

 Application Materials- All materials be sent to email@example.com

-Early Deadline: February 15 (Send cover letter/resume and you will be notified if you are a viable candidate and need to continue with the rest of the application packet within 5 days)
+Early Deadline: February 15 (Send cover letter/resume and you will be notified if you are a viable candidate and need to continue with the rest of the application packet within a week)

 Materials may be e-mailed to firstname.lastname@example.org.
 You can have the completed references sent to you and then you can turn in all material at the same time or have references sent directly to email@example.com.
 (This is different info than on the application form) or You may also send in your application material the traditional way using the address below. (e-mail preferred)

-Early Application Deadline February 15: To make things easier you can send your resume and cover letter to firstname.lastname@example.org on or before February 15 and you will be notified within 5 days if you are a viable candidate and need to complete the rest of the application packet which will still be due by March 1.
+Early Application Deadline February 15: To make things easier you can send your resume and cover letter to firstname.lastname@example.org on or before February 15 and you will be notified within a week if you are a viable candidate and need to complete the rest of the application packet which will still be due by March 1.
+No need to resend your resume/cover letter if you sent one in for the early deadline

 Eagle Rock Fellowship Application